LoopLLC/LoopCache/README.md

 See LoopCacheLib\SampleCacheClient.cs for an example of how to talk to the server.

+### Requests

+The number in parantheses is the preceding byte for the message.

+- GetConfig (1)

+	Any node will respond.
+Only master is totally reliable.

+	Responds with *Configuration* (see below)

+- NodeDown 			(2)

+	Master only.
+Clients report nodes that aren't responding.

+	Request layout:

+		HostLen		int
+		Host		byte[] UTF8 string
+		Port		int

+- AddNode			(3)

+	Master only.
+From admin console.

+- RemoveNode		(4)

+	Master only.
+From admin console.

+- ChangeNode		(5)

+	Master only.
+From admin console.

+- GetStats			(6)

+	Any node will respond

+- GetObject			(7)

+	Data nodes only

+	Request layout:

+		KeyLen		int
+		Key			byte[] UTF8 string

+- PutObject			(8)

+	Data nodes only.

+	Request Layout:

+		KeyLen		int
+		Key			byte[] UTF8 string
+		DataLen		int
+		Data		byte[]

+- DeleteObject	 	(9)

+	Data nodes only.

+	Request layout:

+		KeyLen		int
+		Key			byte[] UTF8 string

+- ChangeConfig	 	(10)
+	 ?

+### Responses

+- InvalidRequestType 	(1)

+	Unrecognized initial byte

+- NotMasterNode 		(2)

+	A master request was sent to a data node

+- NotDataNode 			(3)

+	A data node request was sent to the master

+- ObjectOk 				(4)

+	Success response for GetObject

+	Response layout:

+	Data		byte[]

+- ObjectMissing 		(5)

+	Data node owns that key but doesn't have the object

+- ReConfigure 			(6)

+	Requested an object this data node doesn't have, client configuration is stale

+	(Reponse layout same as *Configuration* below)

+- Configuration 		(7)

+	Response layout:

+		NumNodes			int
+		[
+			HostLen			int
+			Host			byte[] UTF8 string
+			Port			int
+			MaxNumBytes		int
+			NumLocations	int
+			[Locations]		ints
+		]

 ## Security

 For now the server is designed to run on a trusted network with well-behaved clients.
 I wouldn't run a listener on a public IP.